 The arrangements for these schemes mean that the Council is not able to identify its share of the underlying financial position and performance of the scheme with sufficient reliability for accounting purposes.
 For the purposes of the Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.

-In 2019/20, the Council paid £0.657 million to Teachers' Pensions Agency in respect of teachers' retirement benefits, representing 20.63% of pensionable pay.
-The figures for 2018/19 were £1.045 million and 16.40%.
-The difference between years relate to the transfer of several schools to academies during 2019/20 and an increase in employers' pension contributions.
+In 2020/21, the Council paid £1.959 million to Teachers' Pensions Agency in respect of teachers' retirement benefits, representing 23.68% of pensionable pay.
+The figures for 2019/20 were £0.657 million and 20.63%.
+The difference between years relates to the transfer of two schools to academies during 2020/21 and an increase in employers' pension contributions.
+In addition, the 2019/20 figure excluded, in error, payments for schools that run their own bank accounts.

-The contributions the Council made to NHS Pensions was £0.236 million, representing 16.94% of pensionable pay.
-The figures for 2018/19 were £0.213 million and 14.38%.
+The contributions the Council made to NHS Pensions was £0.224 million, representing 17.09% of pensionable pay.
+The figures for 2019/20 were £0.236 million and 16.94%.